foreveratom/8-bit-computer-ram-programmer/README.md

 ### HTTP Commands

-The HTTP server allows a few commands to be sent to it through a GET request (parameterized URL); note that nothing is sent to the computer until a `write` command is issued.
+The HTTP server allows a few commands to be sent to it through a GET request (parameterized URL); nothing is sent to the computer until a `write` command is issued.

-Note: you should substitute "8bit" with the IP address of your module in the examples below.
+*substitute "8bit" with the IP address of your module in the examples below.*

 ##### 'clear'

 `http://8bit/?clear`

-This will erase the program loaded on the server.
+This will erase the program currently loaded on the server and fill it with NOP instructions.

 ##### 'load'

 `http://8bit/?load=<PROGRAM>`

-This will load the provided program on the server.
+This will load the provided program on the server - you will still need to issue a 'write' command to program the computer.
 The program should be expressed as a semi-colon-separated-value string containing each instruction, up to 16.

 e.g: the following program